Golden orb weaving spider fact sheet | Field of Mars EEC

 What do golden orb weaving spiders eat?

-What adaptations do golden orb weaving spiders have?
+What adaptations do golden orb weaving spiders have to help them survive?

 Female golden orb weaving spider facing downward in the centre of a circular web with radiating spokes and a large bulbous abdomen.
 Female golden orb weaving spiders weave large circular webs to trap flying insects.